|The European Education Directory|

 HOW TO APPLY: DEADLINES AND PROCEDURES

-Italian and foreign students are strongly recommended to submit their pre-application within 30 April 2017 at email@example.com (please follow instructions at: www.llmsd.unimi.it).as early as possible
+Italian and foreign students are strongly recommended to submit their pre-application from 19th February until 24th July 2018 at email@example.com (please follow instructions at: www.llmsd.unimi.it) as early as possible.

 Non-EU citizens resident abroad, who do not have an Italian residence permit, must submit a pre-application request to the Italian diplomatic representation in their country of residence.
 The competent Italian Embassy/Consulate is the authority responsible for accepting their pre-applications and checking if they meet the requirements for the Study Visa (generally from April to July).